AdobeDocs/pass.en/help/authentication/mvpd-user-metadata-exchng.md

 ### Programmer to MVPD Metadata Exchange {#progr-mvpd-metadata-exch}

-Currently the Programmer API, Adobe Pass authentication, and MVPD Authorizers all support only channel-level authorization.
+Currently the Programmer API, Adobe Pass Authentication, and MVPD Authorizers all support only channel-level authorization.
 The channel is specified as a plain text string in the Programmer's getAuthorization() API call.
 This string is propagated all the way to the MVPD's authorizing backend:

 From the Programmer's app or site, the user chooses an XACML capable MVPD (in this example, "TNT").
 For information on XACML, see [eXtensible Access Control Markup Language](https://en.wikipedia.org/wiki/XACML){target=_blank}.
 The Programmer's app forms an AuthZ request that includes the resource and its metadata.
 This example includes an MPAA rating of "pg" in the media attribute of the channel element: